 Principles and practices of controlling and preventing economic loss caused by plant pests.
 Includes instruction in entomology, plant pathology, weed science, crop science, environmental toxicology, and related environmental protection measures.
-A study of the principle orders of insects; the relation of the anatomy and physiology of the insect to control methods; the principle insecticides and their use; the development, habits and economic importance of the more common insects with control methods for the injurious species.
-Prerequisite: Sophomore level standing or permission of the instructor.
+Prerequisite: Sophomore level standing or departmental approval.
+Note: This course is scheduled for deletion from the ACGM in Spring 2016.